 - Two performances

-- Lead a presentation on their research area / project, if valuable to their work.
-The scheduling of this seminar or lecture/demonstration will be determined in conjunction with the Center staff at the start of the residency.
+- Lead a seminar on your research area / project.
+The scheduling of this seminar will be determined in conjunction with the Center staff at the start of the residency.

-- Submit feedback on the fellow’s program as requested by the Center staff.
+- Submit feedback on the CBA Fellowship as requested by the Center staff.

 - An online application form